Patient information: Fecal incontinence (Beyond the Basics)

 Urinary incontinence and pelvic organ prolapse associated with pregnancy and childbirth

-Overview of transvaginal placement of reconstructive materials (surgical mesh or biografts) for treatment of pelvic organ prolapse or stress urinary incontinence
+Overview of transvaginal placement of mesh for prolapse and stress urinary incontinence

 Reconstructive materials used in surgery: Classification and host response